 Because of the poor gain of the PNP transistors, Q9 and Q10 are in a compound PNP transistor configuration where βTOTAL = βQ9 x βQ10

-In Push-Pull topology, as a matter of fact, the transistors do not start conducting until the input signal begins to exceed their forward voltage, which is the voltage over the base-emitter junction.
-It is typically around ± 0.6 V.
+In the Push-Pull topology, as a matter of fact, the transistors do not start conducting until the input signal begins to exceed their forward voltage (Vbe), which is the voltage over the base-emitter junction (typically around ± 0.6 V).

-Counteract is to bias the transistors so that their idling voltage never drops below the forward voltage.
+In order to counteract the transistor minimum limit to conduct (Vbe), they are biased so their idling voltage never drops below the forward voltage (Vbe).
 A specific amount of current, known as bias current, is constantly fed to the transistors’ bases to ensure that they keep conducting sacrificing efficiency.

 Using a diode proved to be one of the best solutions: It offers a voltage drop which is temperature dependent and by matching the thermal coefficiency with the transistor the bias current can be kept quite stable.
 If an accurate thermal tracking is required the diodes are mounted to the same heatsink as power transistors.
 Since one diode usually is not enough, amplifiers often use several diode junctions, two in this case.